fokkonaut/F-DDrace/readme.md

 * **Extra weapons** <br>
 The inventory has been extended to support more than the regular weapons.
 If not placed in the map, most of the extra weapons are admin-only.

+* **Persistent gameplay after server restart or reload** <br>
+Things such as money drops and plots are saved and loaded upon server start so you don't lose important things. `sv_shutdown_save_tees 1` allows you to also save and load all players automatically.